mhoffmann1/heroes_map_generator/README.md

 * max_road_block_value - 4000 for START zone, otherwise empty

 monster_disposition, joining_percent and join_only_for_money variables should have an option to be provided manually during script execution - in such case the provided value should overwrite the default value provided here

+## Links

+Variables in order of appearance:
+'-' means empty (/t) value
+Starts right after Zones section, on 2nd line of Zones

+* Zone A (int)
+* Zone B (int)
+* guard_strenght - integer.
+If one of the zones is START zone then: 3000 - 4000 if the other one is NEUTRAL or JUNCTION, 5000 - 7000 if TREASURE, 8000-12000 if SUPER_TREASURE.
+It should also be +3000 if the connection happens to be between player starting area and main part of the map if possible. for all other connection between zones.
+Rule of thumb is: the more valuable the ZONES, the higher number, and it should be especially high if one of the zone is NEUTRAL and the other is SUPER_TREASURE.
+Max value should be 25000
+* connection_type_wide - always empty if one of the zones is SUPER_TREASURE, otherwise, 90% to be empty, otherwise '1'
+* connection_type_borderguard - always empty
+* roads - '+' if one of the zones is START, otherwise 75% chance to be '+', 25% to be '-'
+* placement_hint - should be set to 'random'
+* connection_type_fictive - always empty
+* monolith_repulsion - 20% to be 1, otherwise empty
+* human_players_min - 1
+* human_players_max - 8
+* total_players_min - 2
+* total_players_max - 8